MHSahebgharani/telegram-bot/README.md

 - Strategy pattern for different message types (text, file, poll, base64, etc.)
 - Easily extendable and configurable

+## Creating a Telegram Bot

+Before you can use this package, you need to create a Telegram bot and obtain a bot token:

+1. Open the Telegram app and search for the official bot called [@BotFather](https://t.me/BotFather).
+2. Start a chat with BotFather and type the command: `/newbot`
+3. Follow the prompts to choose a name and a username for your bot (the username must end with "bot", e.g., `mychannelhelperbot`).
+4. After completing the steps, BotFather will provide you with an API token.
+It will look like: `123456789:ABCdefGhIJKlmNoPQRstuVWXyz`
+5. **Keep this token safe!** You’ll need it to connect your code to your Telegram bot.

+Once you have your token, you can proceed with the installation and configuration steps below.

 ## Installation

 Install via Composer: